Paul Young: Career

+Q-Tips

+The ex-Streetbanders added new recruits Dave Lathwell on guitar and Baz Watts on drums and became Q-Tips.
+In addition, a four piece brass section was created.
 Q-Tips's first rehearsals took place in November 1979.
 Their first concert was on 18 November 1979 at the Queens Arms Hotel in Harrow.
-This was followed by another at the Horn of Plenty in St Albans - a regular gig for Streetband during 1978 - and a total of 16 in their first month of existence.
-Some personnel changes occurred during the first six months, with Blanchard and Lathwell leaving the band.
+This gig was followed by another at the Horn of Plenty in St Albans.
 By 1 April 1980, the band had recorded two tracks, "SYSLJFM (The Letter Song)", and "Having a Party", both recorded at the Livingstone Studios in Barnet.
-Constant touring and concert appearances had built a strong fan base by mid-1981, when the small amount of soul music covers were outnumbered by the band's own tracks.
+Constant touring and concert appearances had built a strong fan base by mid-1981.
 The professionalism of the band had attracted the attention of several record labels, with the late Mickie Most (RAK Records) confirming on BBC Radio 1's Round Table programme that Q-Tips "...are easily the best live band working at the moment".
 In August 1980, the British music magazine NME reported that Q-Tips had released their debut, eponymous album.

-In time, Garth Watt Roy replaced John Gifford on guitar, and Blandamer was replaced by Nick Payne.
-This line-up remained for the rest of the band's career.
-They appeared on BBC Television's In Concert, Rock Goes to College and The Old Grey Whistle Test in the latter part of 1981.
-Other television appearances included children's Saturday morning TV.
-Q-Tips opened for the J. Geils Band, the Knack, Thin Lizzy, Bob Marley and the Average White Band.

-The band toured with After the Fire, and supported the Who on their 12-date UK tour in 1980.
+Q-Tips appeared on BBC Television's In Concert, Rock Goes to College and The Old Grey Whistle Test in the latter part of 1981.
+Q-Tips also opened for the J. Geils Band, the Knack, Thin Lizzy, Bob Marley and the Average White Band.
+The band toured with After the Fire and supported the Who on their 12-date UK tour in 1980.
 In 1981, Q-Tips played the Montreux Jazz Festival.

-With poor record sales after the release of two albums and seven singles, the Q-Tips broke up in early 1982 when Paul Young signed a solo recording contract with CBS.
-In late 1982 and early 1983, the brass section and drummer of Q-Tips toured with Adam Ant on the UK and US legs of his Friend or Foe tour, and some remained for Ant's 1984 Strip tour.
+With poor record sales after the release of two albums and seven singles, Q-Tips broke up in early 1982 when Young signed a solo recording contract with CBS.
 Young briefly teamed up again with Q-Tips for a reunion tour in 1993.